 Selected Research and Publications

-"'Thesaurus nostrae pietatis': the rhetoric of virtue in Cassiodorus' Variae" (In progress)
+"'Thesaurus nostrae pietatis': the rhetoric of virtue in Cassiodorus' Variae" (under review)

 "Romans, barbarians and provincials in the Res Gestae of Ammianus Marcellinus".
 In Cinzia Grifoni, Clemens Gantner, Walter Pohl and Marianne Pollheimer, Transformations of Romanness: Regions and Identities (DeGruyter, forthcoming 2017)

 The Life and Legacy of Constantine: Traditions through the Ages, edited (Routledge, 2016)

 A Companion to Ostrogothic Italy, co-edited with Jonathan Arnold and Kristina Sessa (Brill, 2016)

 "The rhetoric of varietas and epistolary encyclopedism in the Variae of Cassiodorus".
 In Geoffrey Greatrex, ed., Shifting Genres in Late Antiquity (Ashgate, 2015)